College Scholarships

 • Christina

 Christina is full of strength and confidence.
-She is studying human resources and will obtain her bachelors in HR in 2024.
+She recently graduated with a degree in human resources and is now participating in our BE Program.

 • Benny